williamle8300/anthem/README.md

 		more tracks, darker the color for trackSet circular

+	new routing (share-friendly permalinks)
+		trackset permIDs
+		specific tracks in trackSets
-	create routing when trackset permIDs are used. should be identical redo profile page
+	redo profile page
 		light-dark trackSets with signalCount
 		list of 10 tracks, most-played tracks in profileIndex.html